magomimmo/modern-cljs/doc/tutorial-15.md

 You received a `java.lang.NullPonterException` and the Network activities panel shows the server returning the error 500 with a full Ring stacktrace.
-That's because the remote `calculate` function accepts only stringified numbers to make any calculation.
+That's because the remote `calculate` function accepts only stringified numbers for its calculation.
 Too bad.

-Now let's see what happens if we redeem the JavaScript engine by unmarking the `Disable JavaScript` check-box from the Settings of the `Developer Tools`.
+Now let's see what happens if we reactivate the JavaScript engine by unmarking the `Disable JavaScript` check-box from the Settings of the `Developer Tools`.
 Try again to type "foo" instead of a number in one of the form fields and click `Calculate` after having reloaded the Shopping